 - Continuously learn: Keep your skills sharp by investing in ongoing training and education.
 Take courses, attend workshops or conferences, and find a coach or mentor.

-- Plan for your long-term financial future: Take steps to plan for retirement and other financial goals.
+- Plan for your long-term financial future: $455 billion — that’s the amount the gig or flexible economy will represent in global activity by the end of 2023.
+But freelancers and gig workers can struggle financially without the safety nets that come with traditional, full-time work.
+So, take steps to plan for retirement and other financial goals.
 Work with a financial planner to build an emergency fund and set up a retirement savings account.
 Also, consider getting health and other insurance.

 - Diversify your income stream: Don’t put all your eggs in one basket.
 Reduce your financial risk by working with clients in different niches, industries, or geographies.
 This can insulate you from fluctuations in demand for specific skills.